 The Amex Everyday Card has a different earning structure than most points and miles cards.
 It earns 2x Membership Rewards (MR) points per dollar at grocery stores and 1x on everything else.
 If you use your card at least 20 times per month, you will receive a 20% points bonus.
 With a little work, you can earn 2.4x points at grocery stores and 1.2x points on everything else.

 The advantage of the Everyday Card is that it does not require a premium Amex card to transfer points to transfer partners.
 In fact, its the only personal credit card in the industry that can transfer points to partners.
 The CFU does not have this special advantage.

 Citi Double Cash

 Travelers who would rather earn Citi TY points should go with this card over the CFU.
 It has a higher flat rate and indirect access to a plethora of international airline transfer partners.
 Just be sure to have a premium Citi credit card as well to maximize your earnings.

 Citi does not offer a sign-up bonus for the Double Cash because of its high earning structure.
 It was also stripped of its benefits alongside the rest of Citi’s credit cards.

-The Chase Freedom Unlimited is a balanced alternative to its sibling, the Chase Freedom.
-It’s also great complement to the Chase Freedom, Sapphire cards, and Chase Ink Business Preferred card.
+The Chase Freedom Unlimited is a great complement to the Chase Sapphire cards and Chase Ink Business Preferred card.
 If you are looking for just one card or for cash back, the Freedom Unlimited is a great option.
 But is is even better as part of a wallet with multiple Chase cards.